SecurityResearch/rosmop/docs/Usage.md

 	}
 }
 ```

-Event specification names are used to identify the monitors.
-By using those
-names, one can enable or disable desired monitors, and hence control which
-events take place.
-One shall create different specifications for each separate
-concern, so that disabling a monitor does not interfere with the functioning of
-others.

 In an event specification, there can be multiple events and the user specified
 action codes of these different events can communicate through adding